shiburajrs/Flutter_clean_project_structure/README.md

 # Project Structure

 This document outlines the structure and purpose of the folders and files within the `lib/` directory of this Flutter project.
-This project uses a combination of the BLoC pattern and MVVM architecture to manage state and data flow.
+This project uses a combination of the BLoC pattern to manage state and data flow.

 ## Folder Structure